Puma cuts profit forecast as strong dollar takes toll

 GOING LOCAL

-Local rival Adidas said on Tuesday negative currency effects weighed on its gross margin, but it managed to offset them with a more favourable mix of products and prices.
+Local rival Adidas said on Tuesday negative currency effects weighed on its gross margin, but it managed to offset them with a more favorable mix of products and prices.

 Gulden said it had taken longer than expected to push through price rises in markets like Mexico, Argentina and Russia and efforts to source more products locally were taking time.